simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

 ```

 **Key Observations:**
-- All valid constraints install the same version (v0.24.0) as it's the latest matching version
+- Exact, pessimistic, and greater-than constraints that include v0.24.0 all install the latest matching version (v0.24.0)
+- Less than constraints work as expected - `< 0.25.0` installs v0.24.0, while `< 0.20.0` installs an older version (v0.19.1)
 - Invalid version constraints result in clear error messages
 - Terraform provides helpful suggestions when constraints fail
+- The less than operator (`<`) effectively prevents upgrading beyond a certain version

 ---